arunsanna/aws-sage/README.md

 - [ ] MFA support
 - [ ] Cache SSO credentials to prevent from refreshing them too eagerly

+## Contact

+For questions, suggestions, or discussions about AWS MCP, please:
+- Open an issue on GitHub
+- Email: arun.sanna@outlook.com

+Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute to this project.

 ## AWS Integration